 - Flu Fighter Foods Slideshow Pictures

 Almost all vaccines have some side effects.
-Common side effects of H1N1 vaccines are typical of flu vaccines and are as follows:
+Common side effects of H1N1 vaccines (alone or in combination with other flu viral strains) are typical of flu vaccines used over many years and are as follows:

 - Nasal spray: runny nose, low-grade fever, vomiting, headache, wheezing, cough, and sore throat

 The flu shot (vaccine) is made from killed virus particles so a person cannot get the flu from a flu shot.
 However, the nasal spray vaccine contains live virus that have been altered to hinder its ability to replicate in human tissue.
 People with a suppressed immune system should not get vaccinated with the nasal spray.
 Also, most vaccines that contain flu viral particles are cultivated in eggs, so individuals with an allergy to eggs should not get the vaccine unless tested and advised by their doctor that they are cleared to obtain it.
 Like all vaccines, rare events may occur in some rare cases (for example, swelling, weakness, or shortness of breath).
 If any symptoms like these develop, the person should see a physician immediately.